humanitec-tf-modules/route-kubernetes-http-route/README.md

 # route-kubernetes-http-route

-This is a Terraform / OpentTofu compatible module to provision Gateway API `HTTPRoute` resources on top of Kubernetes for the Humanitec platform orchestrator.
+This is a Terraform / OpenTofu compatible module to provision Gateway API `HTTPRoute` resources on top of Kubernetes for the Humanitec platform orchestrator.

 If we assume this is used to back a `route` resource type, the developer may use this as: